Trst (album)

-TRST is the debut studio album by Canadian electronic music project TR/ST. Self-produced by the band, it was released on February 28, 2012 by Arts & Crafts Productions.
+Trst (stylised in all caps) is the debut studio album by Canadian electronic music project TR/ST. Self-produced by the band, it was released on February 28, 2012, by Arts & Crafts Productions.
 The record features "gloomy synth-pop" and "fully-fleshed dark wave" sounds that have been described as "a combination of gothic rock and trance pop."

 Critical reception

-Upon its release, TRST received generally positive reviews from music critics.
+Upon its release, Trst received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 71, which indicates "generally favorable reviews", based on 13 reviews.

-The critics described the music on the album as synth-pop, dark wave, EBM and industrial dance.
+Critics described the music on the album as synth-pop, dark wave, EBM and industrial dance.